 GOOGLE.
 CHROMEBOOKS.
 INFRASTRUCTURE.
 SERVERS.

 I look forward to meeting you over the school year.
-Please feel free to call or email me and I will make myself
+Please feel free to call or email me and I will make myself available.

 Wishing you all a safe and successful school year!